-I didn't want to battle my child to eat healthy food and I didn't want to hide vegetables in her food just to get her to eat them.
-I didn't want to spoon-feed her and mix flavors together to get her to try peas.
-I didn't want an older child who refused to eat dinner so I'd have to make her a peanut butter sandwich so she wouldn't starve.
+I didn't want to argue with my children to get them to eat healthy food and I didn't want to hide vegetables in their food just to get them to eat greens.
+I didn't want to spoon-feed them and mix flavors together to get them to try peas.
+I didn't want an older child who refused to eat dinner so I'd have to make a peanut butter sandwich so they wouldn't starve.

-Overall, I wanted my daughter to respect healthy food, choose it when given multiple options, and to eat without emotional attachment to her meals.
+Overall, I wanted my kids to respect healthy food, choose it when given multiple options, and to eat without emotional attachment to their meals.